ismtlee/scripts/install/logrotate/README.md

 How to use:
 Please copy all files with .logrotate to /etc/logrotate.d/.
-To test, you can run logrotate -d /etc/logrotate.conf
+To test, you can run logrotate -d /etc/logrotate.conf, for more see below.

 logrotate测试命令：